MSW Tuition & Financial Aid

 It is typical for students to piece together the funds to attend college through a variety of sources.
 Many students at Rutgers receive some form of financial assistance through grants/scholarships, loans, and/or work study, and then use a combination of personal or family contributions or outside funding to make up the difference after financial aid.

 All applicants are encouraged to submit the FAFSA (Free Application for Federal Student Aid) online no later than March 1 to ensure full consideration for all available funds.
 Spring applicants are encouraged to submit the FAFSA no later than October 1.
 Rutgers Federal Student Code is 002629.

 Information about completing the FAFSA and other important details about funding your graduate degree can be found on the Rutgers Office of Financial Aid website.

-The School of Social Work offers need-based scholarships and research assistantships to enrolled students using a competitive application process.
-All admitted students will be notified by email of the need-based scholarship and research assistantship application process and time frame.
-Research assistantships are hourly positions which average 6 hours a week at approximately $15/hr.
-Graduate Assistantships are available in a variety of areas at the School including research, Student Affairs, program support, and Admissions.
+The School of Social Work offers numerous scholarships and research assistantships to enrolled students.
+All admitted students will be notified by email of the scholarship and research assistantship application process and time frame.
+Graduate assistantships are hourly positions which average 6 hours a week at approximately $15/hr.
+Assistantships are available in a variety of areas at the School including research, Student Affairs, program support, and Admissions.

 Merit-based scholarships are awarded at the time of admission to the School.
 All prospective students are considered with the submission of a timely and complete MSW application.
 Scholarship recipients demonstrate a competitive academic background, commitment to human service and leadership and the ability to significantly contribute to the School and the social work profession.